-“Together, we have more experience, knowledge and expertise than we do individually, and more power to effect change.”
+“Together, we have more experience, knowledge and expertise than we do individually, and more power to affect change.”

 Everyone who completes one of our programmes joins the Fellowship.
 It brings together social workers from across England, at every level of experience, to spark ideas, share knowledge and build expertise.